What To Expect With A Surgical Tooth Uncovery

-- If a baby tooth is needing to be extracted, the tooth will be extracted- you may experience a pressure feeling, kind of like someone pulling on your nose
+- We may need to remove a primary (baby) tooth in which you may experience a pressure feeling, kind of like someone pulling on your nose.

-- Dr. Blue will access the tooth, resulting in a hole in the tissue
+- We will access the tooth by making a hole in the tissue.

 - Sometimes a laser is used to cauterize the tissue.

-- A bandage will be placed to cover and protect the tooth, it looks like a piece of silly putty that covers the hole.
+- A bandage may be placed to cover and protect the tooth, it looks like a piece of silly putty that covers the hole.